SERVICE · AGENTIC WORKFLOW

 Configurable escalation and review rules

-Which cases auto-complete, which escalate, who reviews, and the response SLA are all rules you set and adjust at will—not hard-coded logic.
-As the agent proves out, you widen the automation scope step by step; if a risk event hits, you tighten it in one click.
+Which cases auto-complete, which escalate, who reviews, and the response SLA are rules you set and adjust at will, not hard-coded logic.
+As the agent proves out, you widen the automation scope step by step.
+If a risk event hits, you tighten it in one click.

 Use cases